Baby's 1-Month Checkup: What to Expect

 - Check that baby's umbilical cord stump has fallen off, and that baby's belly button is healing properly

 - Examine your baby boy's penis if he was circumcised

-- Give your baby a hepatitis B vaccine; the shot is usually given at 2 days, 1 month, and 6 months of age (some pediatricians give it at birth, then at 2 and 6 months).
+- Give your baby a hepatitis B vaccine (The shot is usually given in the hospital at 2 days and then at 1 month and 6 months of age.
+Some pediatricians give it at birth, then at 2 and 6 months.)

 Questions Your Baby's Doctor May Ask

 - Are you giving your baby tummy time when he's awake?

 - Does your baby quiet down when he hears your voice?

 - Is your baby moving his arms and legs equally?